raedyping/PersonalWebsite2019/content/home/experience.md

   My responsibilities included:

-  * Designing and conducting 7+ courses annually: Developmental Psych, Cognitive Psych, Stats, Research Methods and Developmental Labs
+  * Designing and teaching undergraduate courses in Research Methods, Statistics, Developmental Psychology and Cognitive Psychology
   * Doing actual psych research with dozens of lab students, virtually through mTurk and live in kindergarten classrooms
   * Teaching undergraduates how to use R for exploring, plotting, and modelling data
   """